floating-ui/floating-ui/README.md

 ### Vanilla

-Use on the web with vanilla JavaScript or a non-React framework ([view tutorial](https://floating-ui.com/docs/tutorial)).
+Use on the web with vanilla JavaScript
+([view tutorial](https://floating-ui.com/docs/tutorial)).

 ```shell